 What is the Social Communication Questionnaire?

 This questionnaire is designed carefully asking only close-ended questions that the respondents need to reply in either a “Yes” or a “No”.
-The set of 40 questions are constant and usually, the parents are needed to fill out the questionnaire.
+The set of 40 questions is constant, and usually, the parents are needed to fill out the questionnaire.
 It takes less than 10 minutes to fill it out and can be scored by the administrator in less than 5 minutes.

 The social communication questionnaire was previously designed as an ad hoc survey as a measure for the Autism Diagnostic Interview-Revised (ADI-R).
-The original questionnaire had 93 items and took a good 2 hours to complete and was much more complicated and cumbersome as compared to the new one.
+The original questionnaire had 93 items and took a good 2 hours to complete, and was much more complicated and cumbersome than the new one.

-The social communication questionnaire is duly filled in by the principal caregiver who is the most familiar with the earlier developmental history and the current advancements in the behavior of the individual who is assessed.
-This survey is applicable to any individual whose physical age is 4 years and subsequent mental age is at least 2 years.
+The social communication questionnaire is duly filled in by the principal caregiver, who is the most familiar with the earlier developmental history and the current advancements in the behavior of the assessed individual.
+This survey applies to any individual whose physical age is 4 years and subsequent mental age is at least 2 years.

 Social Communication Questionnaire: 40 Key Questions

-A typical social communication questionnaire has 40 items, that the parents of the individual being screened need to fill out.
-The formal screening questionnaire is designed to determine whether the individual will need any further evaluation or not.
-The questions are a simple yes/no and based on the responses obtained the evaluation is conducted by a trained professional.
+A typical social communication questionnaire has 40 items that the parents of the screened individual must fill out.
+The formal screening questionnaire is designed to determine whether the individual will need any more complete evaluation or not.
+The questions are a simple yes/no, and based on the responses obtained a complete diagnostic evaluation which a trained professional conducts.

 |1||Poor eyes contact and tilting of the head at a certain angle|

 |2||Does your child respond when called by his/her name|